lenafm/lenafm.github.io/_pages/about.md

                         structures in networks.

-In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project,
+In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project, my current research focuses on analysing and understanding the meso-scale of networks very broadly and that of online interaction networks more specifically, to study 'socio-semantic' configurations in online public spaces.
-                        my current project focuses on analysing and understanding online conversations and fragmentation processes of such conversations by studying 'socio-semantic clusters' in online public spaces.
+Recently, I have been fascinated by the diversity and coexistence of network partitions through the lens of Stochastic block models, and by ways of exploring the relationship between metadata and network structure.